Frequently Asked Questions

 Q: Where is the Paul Harris Home located?

 A: The Paul Harris Home is at 10856 South Longwood Drive, Chicago, Illinois.
-It is in the Ridge Historic District in the Beverly neighborhood on the south side of Chicago.
+It is in the Ridge Historic District in the Beverly/Morgan Park neighborhood on the south side of Chicago.

 Q: What is the Beverly neighborhood like?